Kings Mountain National Military Park

 The Battle at Kings Mountain

-It had been less than two months since he had routed the Patriot Army under Horatio Gates at the Battle of Camden and Tarleton’s defeat of Col. Thomas Sumter at Fishing Creek two days later.
-Since September 25th, he and his army had been sitting in Charlotte waiting for this moment.
+It had been less than two months since he routed the Patriot Army under Horatio Gates at the Battle of Camden on August 16, 1780 followed by Lieutenant Colonel Banastre Tarleton’s defeat of Colonel Thomas Sumter known as the Fighting Gamecock at Fishing Creek two days later.

-He had just read a communiqué from his field commander Major Patrick Ferguson who had been charged with recruiting soldiers loyal to the Crown as well as protecting the main army’s flank.
-Ferguson had earlier sent word of an uprising of troops heading for the North Carolina/South Carolina border.
-But his latest message dated October 6, 1780 read “I arrived today at Kings Mountain and have taken a post where I do not think I can be forced by a stronger enemy than that against us.”
+In his his last message to Lord Cornwallis dated October 6, 1780 Ferguson wrote, “I arrived today at Kings Mountain and have taken a post where I do not think I can be forced by a stronger enemy than that against us.”

-This was the news Cornwallis had been hoping for.
+This was the news Cornwallis had been waiting for.
 Soon he could march his army through North Carolina and into Virginia, connecting with British troops that General Clinton would send from New York.
 The end of the rebellion was finally in sight.
 Just a few more weeks and he could return home in victory.
 A smile broke across his face at it began to drizzle.
 “Today will be a good day”, he thought.

 The Patriots Approach Kings Mountain